 2. Do they have a track record of success?

 You want an agent with experience so they can help you navigate the obstacles on the path to your goals.
-However, age and years in the business are not how you should judge experience.
+However, the number of years in the business is not how you should judge experience.
 You want an agent who has been involved in a lot of transactions in the current and recent years.
-The real estate market is constantly changing based on external factors such as the economy, mortgage rates, job market, school systems, etc… Pick an agent who has listed and sold many homes in your local market.
-Zillow does a nice job of reporting how many Recent Sales an agent has completed in the past 12 months.
+The typical agent sells 3-4 homes in metro Atlanta per year.
+Path & Post team members sell on average 20+ homes a year per agent.
+The real estate market is constantly changing based on external factors such as the economy, mortgage rates, job market, industry dynamics, etc… Choose an agent who can share a proven strategy to help you avoid risk and optimize reaching your goals.
+Check out their track record and how many buyers they helped in your local market in the past 12 months.
+Zillow does a nice job of reporting how many Recent Sales an agent has completed.

 3. Are they using modern technology?